 Summertime is the perfect season for sweet, crisp watermelon.
 There are few things sweeter than biting into watermelon wedges on the beach, in the backyard, or even on road trips.
-While you might knew a few basic watermelon tricks, like sticking popsicle sticks in the wedge rinds or salting it to bring out the sweetness, you might not know everything about watermelon.
+While you might know a few basic watermelon tricks, like sticking popsicle sticks in the wedge rinds or salting it to bring out the sweetness, you might not know everything about watermelon.
 Did you know that there are different types of watermelons, like yellow watermelon?
 And not only does it exist, but it's also delicious.

-On the outside, yellow watermelons look just like any other watermelon, with a rind that grows deeper green as the melon ages and ripens.
+On the outside, yellow watermelons look just like any other watermelon, with a green rind.
 They can be seedless watermelons, with countless seedless varieties.
 With yellow watermelons, though, it's what's on the inside that counts.

 Aside from the obvious color difference, yellow watermelons have a higher sugar content and tend to be sweeter than the red ones, described with notes of honey and apricot.